This is the second in a four-part series on Creating a Marketing Plan, which includes:

 If you feel you don’t have a position, make sure you find one, occupy it and communicate why someone should use you over the competition.
 If you have a position but find it’s a crowded marketplace where everyone is competing on price, could you change where you’re positioned and update your communications accordingly?

 In the next post, we’ll cover the ingredients of a marketing plan to draw it all together.
+Find the full series here.

 MD & Head of Digital Marketing